-To see whether a simpler combination algorithm can still be effective, we introduced the combined FL technique \average, which works as follows: \begin{enumerate*} \item Each basic technique $L_k$ returns a list $\langle \ell_1^k, s_1^k \rangle\,\ldots\,\langle \ell_{n_k}^k, s_{n_k}^k \rangle$ of locations with \emph{normalized} suspiciousness scores $0 \leq s_j^k \leq 1$; \item \average assigns to location $\ell_x$ the weighted average $\sum_k w_k s_x^k$, where $k$ ranges over all of FL techniques supported by \fp but Tarantula, and $w_k$ is an integer weight that depends on the FL family of $k$: 3 for SBFL, 2 for MBFL, and 1 for PS and ST;\footnote{ These weights roughly reflect the relative effectiveness and applicability of FL techniques suggested by our experimental results. } \item The list of locations ranked by their weighted average suspiciousness is taken as the FL output of technique \average. \end{enumerate*}
+To see whether a simpler combination algorithm can still be effective, we introduced the combined FL technique \average, which works as follows: \begin{enumerate*} \item Each basic technique $L_k$ returns a list $\langle \ell_1^k, s_1^k \rangle\,\ldots\,\langle \ell_{n_k}^k, s_{n_k}^k \rangle$ of locations with \emph{normalized}\footnote{ We used min-max normalization, also known as feature scaling~\cite{Islam:2022}. } suspiciousness scores $0 \leq s_j^k \leq 1$; \item \average assigns to location $\ell_x$ the weighted average $\sum_k w_k s_x^k$, where $k$ ranges over all of FL techniques supported by \fp but Tarantula, and $w_k$ is an integer weight that depends on the FL family of $k$: 3 for SBFL, 2 for MBFL, and 1 for PS and ST;\footnote{ These weights roughly reflect the relative effectiveness and applicability of FL techniques suggested by our experimental results. } \item The list of locations ranked by their weighted average suspiciousness is taken as the FL output of technique \average. \end{enumerate*}

 Finally, we answer RQ4 by reporting the same effectiveness metrics considered in RQ1 (the $L@_B1$\%, $L@_B3$\%, $L@_B5$\%, and $L@_B10$\% counts, the average generalized \einspectso rank $\einspect*[B][L]$, the average exam score $\exam_B(L)$, and the average location list length $\outputlen{L}[B]$) for techniques \combine and \average.
 Precisely, we consider two variants $A$ and $S$ of \combine and of \average, giving a total of \spellout{4} \emph{combined} fault localization techniques: variants $A$ ($\combine_A$ and $\average_A$) use the output of all FL techniques supported by \fp but Tarantula ---which was not considered in~\cite{Zou:2021}; variants $S$ ($\combine_S$ and $\average_S$) only use the Ochiai, DStar, and ST FL techniques (excluding the more time-consuming MBFL and PS families).